MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
-You can set the transparency of the background image.
+This sets the transparency of the background image.

 :::column-end:::
 :::row-end:::